Translation: Asia

 It is the norm in classical Chinese poetry, and common even in modern Chinese prose, to omit subjects; the reader or listener infers a subject.
 The grammars of some Western languages, however, require that a subject be stated (although this is often avoided by using a passive or impersonal construction).
 Most of the translators cited in Eliot Weinberger's 19 Ways of Looking at Wang Wei supply a subject.
 Weinberger points out, however, that when an "I" as a subject is inserted, a "controlling individual mind of the poet" enters and destroys the effect of the Chinese line.
 Without a subject, he writes, "the experience becomes both universal and immediate to the reader."
 Another approach to the subjectlessness is to use the target language's passive voice; but this again particularizes the experience too much.

 Nouns have no number in Chinese.
 "If," writes Link, "you want to talk in Chinese about one rose, you may, but then you use a "measure word" to say "one blossom-of roseness."

 Chinese verbs are tense-less: there are several ways to specify when something happened or will happen, but verb tense is not one of them.
 For poets, this creates the great advantage of ambiguity.
 According to Link, Weinberger's insight about subjectlessness—that it produces an effect "both universal and immediate"—applies to timelessness as well.

-Link proposes a kind of uncertainty principle that may be applicable not only to translation from the Chinese language, but to all translation:
+Link proposes a kind of uncertainty principle that may apply not only to translation from the Chinese language, but to all translation:

 Dilemmas about translation do not have definitive right answers (although there can be unambiguously wrong ones if misreadings of the original are involved).
 Any translation (except machine translation, a different case) must pass through the mind of a translator, and that mind inevitably contains its own store of perceptions, memories, and values.

 Weinberger [...] pushes this insight further when he writes that "every reading of every poem, regardless of language, is an act of translation: translation into the reader's intellectual and emotional life."
 Then he goes still further: because a reader's mental life shifts over time, there is a sense in which "the same poem cannot be read twice."